Child Sex Offender Awarded Joint Custody Of Victim’s Kid: Attorney

 A “victims rights rally” to protest the judge’s decision is being planned outside the courthouse at that time, according to a Facebook event page.

-Requests for comment from the judge, state prosecutors, Yockey and Kiessling were not immediately returned.
+Requests for comment from the judge, state prosecutors and Kiessling were not immediately returned.

-Note: This story has been updated to include comment from Mirasolo’s attorney.